Gnocchi With Roasted Vegetables

 Ciabatta!!!!!

 I finally nailed it!!!!
 After about 4 years and 2 dozen failed attempts at making restaurant style succulent Italian bread, I had completely given up on bread making.
 We had resigned to a mindset that you needed Italian blood flowing through your veins to get it just right. and we couldn't find an iota of Italian DNA in either the Thirunelveli or the Thanjavur roots we had at home.
 But 3 weekends ago, we were watching our favorite food channel and America's Test Kitchen had a bread special episode going on.
 For the first time I came across a recipe demonstration to that detail with real temperature settings and exact timings and of course a visual of the dough at all stages.
 And then it dawned upon us...there is no shortcut to good bread.
 The recipe itself called for about 8+4 hours of just waiting at different stages for fermentation.
 And then the baking time of course.
 So we decided to try it one more time with a very low expectation level since I have fallen on my face multiple times before.
 We were so desperate to find the key that we went and bought the exact same mixing equipment they had on the show.
 So I followed the recipe to the tiniest detail and voila we actually landed a really good loaf indeed....but it was still missing the ZING.
 It was by far the best bread I had made but still not restaurant style.
 So I tried again a week later.
 This time the bread was so stiff and dense, and I thought I lost it again!
 And then I pondered another week over what I was doing differently and it dawned upon me.
 I was so fixated on the recipe that I had lost sight of the most important advantage of a visual demonstration.
 The look of the dough at every stage!
 I compared and saw that my dough was a lot less wet and had too few bubbles compared to that the video.
-Now I knew I had to tweak something and the most key step occured to me.
+Now I knew I had to tweak something and the most key step occurred to me.
 The fermenting does not happen on a cold counter top.
 I had to set the dough in a temperature controlled area for the fermenting to happen just right.
 So at every stage of fermenting, I made sure I set the oven to a 100 degrees Fahrenheit and let it cool to a warm temperature like 80 degrees.
 I also tweaked the amount of water and kneading time resemble the dough in the video.
 Finally, I landed the PERFECT restaurant style Ciabatta I had been itching to make for years!!!!!!!!!!
 Deliciously airy and light inside and a golden crisp crust outside.

 I was almost in tears of joy at the success.
 We couldn't believe our taste buds!!!
 I am jotting down the recipe with all the tweaking I had to do to make it work for me.
 I would however first like to credit America's test kitchen because the basic recipe came from them and there was no way I would have landed this without their video.
 To check out the original version, please go to their website at America's Test Kitchen

-| ~5 cups All Purpose Flour | Sage/Rosemary |
+~5 cups All Purpose Flour

-| 1 sachet Active dry Yeast | Garlic Herb Butter(Optional) |
+1 sachet Active Dry Yeast

-| 2 oz 2% Milk |
+2 oz 2% Milk

 Method